 In this post, we shared an update on some of the standards work we do, and tried to provide some context for sustainability-minded techies.
 There is now a document in the public domain that gives a useful reference for discussions about what “fossil-free” means.

-It’s not a full standard yet, but hopefully this post has shown a few examples of where having a clearer definition of “fossil-free” can be useful, and given some good for thought for what updating a platform like ours might look like, informed by these guidelines.
+It’s not a full standard – yet!
+But hopefully this post has shown a few examples of where having a clearer definition of “fossil-free” can be useful, and given some good for thought for what updating a platform like ours might look like, informed by these guidelines.

 We’re going to stay involved in the development of a standard around “fossil-free”, and if you want to stay in the loop we’ll keep posting updates here and in our newsletter.
 We’d expect a new set of workshops will take place in the next year to refine this work, and we’ll post as soon as we know.